pretix/pretix-docs/docs/guides/widget.md

 ## General usage

-This section explains how to embed the pretix widget or the pretix button on your website once or several times, as well as how to style the widget.
+This section explains how to embed the pretix widget or the pretix button on your website once or multiple times, as well as how to style the widget.
 It also explains how to use the widget for more than just a singular event or a single date within an event series.

 ### Embedding the widget on your website